MR

 Frequently Asked Questions

-Q: What differentiates BlackRock’s iBIT ETF from Bitcoin futures ETFs?
+Q: What differentiates BlackRock's IBIT spot ETF from futures-based ETFs?

 ⚠️ Disclaimer: This article is for informational and educational purposes only and does not constitute financial or investment advice.
 Cryptocurrency investments involve significant risk, including potential loss of principal.
 Always conduct your own research and consult a qualified financial advisor before making investment decisions.